-Estern Canada road trip days 30-37: New Brunswick and return to Chicago
+Estern Canada day 30-37: New Brunswick and return to Chicago

 The first objective of the day was to cross Prince Edward Island and then Confederation Bridge over Northumberland Strait.
 Piotr did not want to get caught driving on long (13 km) exposed bridge in whatever wind leftovers the huricane could still produce.
 Driving into side wind-gusts with cargo box on the roof is not fun.
 We just moved steadily and arrived midday in New Brunswick.
 We new parks and park camgrounds remained closed.
 At Hopewell Rocks Provincial Park Visitor Center was closed, but we decided to take to the trails on the coast with quite a few other visitors.
 Weather was not bad.
 People come here mostly to watch the tide come and go.